Aureliona1/Lite-Mapper/README.md

 ![image](images/banner1.png)
 Lite-Mapper is a lightweight, single script library to aid in the creation of V3 Beat Saber maps.
 Lite-Mapper provides basic support for the creation of various objects for Beat Saber maps.
 This includes modded elements for [Chroma and Noodle Extensions](https://github.com/Aeroluna/Heck).

-Lite-Mapper provides only the bare-minimum elements to create a map, and functions well on its own.
-However, it is highly recommended that you use [Lite-Mapper-Extensions](https://github.com/Aureliona1/Lite-Mapper-Extensions) alongside Lite-Mapper to get the best possible experience.

 ## How to use it

 Lite-Mapper runs on [Deno](https://deno.com/), so you will need to download it to run Lite-Mapper.
 You will also need the Deno extension for VSCode to properly utilise the features of Deno.